StefanSchutte/STESCH302_FTO2308_GroupA2_Stefan-Schutte_-_DWA_FInal_Capstone_Project_Podcast/Podcast-App/README.md

 #### MENU
-- At the top right corner is the 'Menu' button.
 - User should use this to navigate through application.
-- After pressing the 'Menu' button, the 'Menu' overlay is rendered.
 - The 'Menu' includes:
 - A 'home' button, that navigates user back to the 'Home' page.
 - A 'filter' button that navigates the user to the 'Filter' page.